Isabella-Mitchell/gather-recipe-website/README.md

 - Thank you to my Mentor Akshat Garg for helpful feedback, industry insights and recommended tools.

-- Thank you to fellow Code Institute students/ alumni for participating in the peer code review.
+- Thank you to Christopher Undritz for participating in the peer code review on the Code Institute Slack channel.
 Thank you to my family for manually testing the website and for feedback.

 - Thank you to the Code Institute London Community for their encouragement and technical support.